-This post describes tips and tricks for custom shower layout and smart tile selections for making a bright bathroom renovation.
+This post describes tips and tricks for custom shower layout and smart tile selections for making a bright spa bathroom renovation.
 The clients on this bath reno project wanted to get rid of a terribly designed (and not well installed) shower and tub combo.
-It’s unfortunate when a previous renovator simply covers every surface with brown tile.
-And, it’s really unfortunate when an installer uses Travertine limestone to make a shower that’ll be impossible to keep clean:
+It’s unfortunate when a previous renovator covers every surface with dingy brown tile.
+And it’s especially sad when this decor in no way shape or form matches the character of the home and neighborhood.

-The GOAL: Light and Bright !!!
+The GOAL: light and bright

-Aside from materials, two things tend to define early 20th century bathrooms: brightness and airiness.
-A master bath would be a real status symbol, so a true 1930s designer would visually maximize the space to make such a luxury even more appealing.
+Aside from materials, two things tend to define prewar bathrooms: brightness and airiness.
+A master bath would have been a real status symbol a hundred years ago, so a true 1930s designer would have visually maximized the space to make such a luxury even more appealing.
 They’d also give the bathroom a real eye-popping focal point, because what’d be the fun of NOT doing that?
-And finally, there would have to be a nod to the art deco movement of the era.

 The homeowners also wanted to keep the materials budget within reason (because of course).
 Luckily, there’s nothing inherently expensive about classic design.
 In fact, many deco -style materials like ceramic subway tile are actually quite cheap.
 And open shower designs can eliminate the need for expensive elements like custom glass partitions and doors.

-All it takes to completely redo a space for a bright bathroom renovation on a budget is some vision and creative planning.
+All it takes to completely redo a space for a spa-like bathroom renovation on a budget is some vision and creative planning.
 And, in this case, some moved plumbing.
 Moving plumbing can get quite expensive very quickly, but not in this case.
 Remember this was a second-story bathroom, with the second-story floor framed with 11-in deep I-joists that provided lots of working room for access to water supply lines and re-configuring drain locations.
-The only design limitation was a need to keep the overall general layout and room dimensions intact, which still made it totally possible to completely re-imagine the space.

-The PLAN: Gut it All !!!
+The PLAN: gut it all

-1. Demo the existing shower and tub enclosures, and make the huge dark vanity go away
+- Demo the existing shower and tub enclosures, and make the huge dark vanity go away

-2. Reframe the shower space for a large inset wall niche and raised kickwall
+- Reframe the shower space for a large inset wall niche and raised kickwall

-3. Install new supply plumbing to move the shower and tub fixtures
+- Install new supply plumbing to move the shower and tub fixtures

-4. Install new drain plumbing for a freestanding soaking tub
+- Install new drain plumbing for a freestanding soaking tub

-5. Install a new custom shower with Kerdi/RedGard waterproofing
+- Install a new custom shower with Kerdi/RedGard waterproofing

-6. Retile the shower, tub surround, and bathroom floor
+- Retile the shower, tub surround, and bathroom floor

-7. Install a new tub and wall-hung double sink vanity
+- Install a new tub and wall-hung double sink vanity

-8. Install a totally fabulous tiled vanity backsplash/wall
+- Install a totally fabulous tiled vanity backsplash/wall

-9. Install new plumbing and lighting fixtures
+- Install new plumbing and lighting fixtures

-10. Enjoy a whole new era of relaxing bathing!
+- Enjoy a whole new era of relaxing bathing!

 Did everything go to plan?
 Read on to find out!